Is your child hyperactive? Almost every other parent would respond in affirmative.

 Trekking, hiking, rock-climbing, rowing, etc. are great options for your bundle of high-energy.

 Games like scrabble, chess, matching pairs, etc. are a great exercise for brain.

 These are engaging options for hyperactive kids as they make them sit in one place and concentrate.

 Please note: Let’s understand so much, not all active kids are hyperactive.
 Hyperactivity is different.

 Share your ideas to handle hyperactive kids in the comments section below.
-What do you think are other ways to engage and handle hyperactive kids?
+What do you think are other ways to reduce hyperactivity in kids?